 Right anterior oblique coronary arteriogram of the first patient who underwent transluminal coronary angioplasty on September 16, 1977 (left) and on September 16, 1987 (right).
 During this 10-year period, the patient remained completely asymptomatic, and the arteriogram at 10 years showed no narrowing in the coronary arteries.
 Subsequent angiographic follow-up at 23 years revealed continued patency of this first percutaneous transluminal coronary angioplasty site.9

 Following the report of Gruentzig's first five patients in 197810 and 50 patients in 1979,11 worldwide interest in the technique was assured.
 Under the auspices of the National Heart, Lung, and Blood Institute (NHLBI), multicenter registries were formed to report experiences with the evolving technique of coronary angioplasty.12,13 Development of an over-the-wire balloon catheter by Simpson et al,14 combined with advances in guidewire and balloon catheter technology, resulted in steerable balloon catheter systems capable of crossing and dilating heretofore unreachable coronary stenoses.
 The use of percutaneous revascularization (PCI) exceeded 130,000 procedures in the United States in 1986, 400,000 in 1995, 1,000,000 in 1999, and 1,313,000 in 2006, approximately a three-fold dominance over the use of surgical revascularization.

 PTCA versus Medical Therapy

-The favorable results of observational studies reporting outcomes in single-vessel and multivessel diseased patients15,16 led to a series of randomized trials comparing balloon angioplasty with medical therapy and with coronary artery bypass graft ...
+The favorable results of observational studies reporting outcomes in single-vessel and multivessel diseased patients15,16 led to a series of randomized trials comparing balloon angioplasty with medical therapy and with coronary artery bypass graft (CABG). ...